Catch Me, I'm in Love

 Catch Me...
 I'm in Love is a 2011 Filipino romantic film starring Sarah Geronimo and Gerald Anderson.
 It was released on March 23, 2011.
 This was the first team-up of Anderson and Geronimo on the silver screen; both of them already worked in a commercial advertisement.

-They made their second movie of the tandem entitled Won't Last a Day Without You which premiered nationwide last November 30 at the same year.
+They made their second movie of as a pair entitled Won't Last a Day Without You which premiered nationwide November 30, 2011.

 Plot

-Roanne Sanchez, a young girl with high ideals about romance is assigned to accompany the spoiled son of the president, Eric Rodriguez (Gerald Anderson) as he goes on an immersion trip.
+Roanne Sanchez (Sarah Geronimo), a young girl with high ideals about romance is assigned to accompany the spoiled son of the president, Enrique "Eric" Rodriguez III (Gerald Anderson) as he goes on an immersion trip.
 Coming from different worlds, the two find much to fight about, but sudden attraction between then soon gets the better of them.